.

 The Keris Vest

-5 Saturdays from 1 – 4
+5 Saturdays from 1 – 4, approximately one class per month

 Marie Wallin’s photo from ravelry

 Originally featured in Marie’s book Cumbria, this design is now available as a separate PDF download.
-Knit bottom up in all over colourwork, we will be working this vest in the round instead, with optional steeks at the armholes for those who choose to.
+Knit bottom up in all over colour work, we will be working this vest in the round instead, with optional steeks at the armholes for those who choose to.

 Designed to use Marie’s own British Breeds yarn, I will provide a list of colours for shetland yarns to make this a more affordable project.
 Marie’s yarns are gorgeous, for sure, but are also pricey.
 I’ll do the research and provide an alternative collection of colours in shetland wool yarn that will match as closely as possible to the pattern suggestions.

 Suitable for advanced beginners and up.
 You’ll receive all the support you need to knit this garment to fit you using strong, practiced, skills that will make great fabric.
-We’ll knit this over several months, at a comfortable pace that you determine, to be ready for Fall weather.
+We’ll knit this over several months, at a comfortable pace that you determine, to be ready for winter weather.

-This garment would be a great introduction for knitters who want to build on their colourwork skills, but also an interesting new knit for experienced knitters.
+This garment would be a great introduction for knitters who want to build on their colour work skills, but also an interesting new knit for experienced knitters.

 For advanced knitters who wish to, I’ll provide instructions for steeking the armholes.